sanjeewa-malalgoda/product-scenarios/api-versioning/README.md

 API Manager 2.6.0 deployment required.
 No additional artifact or data to be added to servers.

 ### Testing and Acceptance Criteria
+Once user followed above mentioned steps he should be able to see 2 versions of APIs at the same time.
+Then after deprecating version 1.0.0 it should appear as deprecated API in publisher UI and in store users should not allowed to subscribe to same API.
+After moving version 1.0.0 to retired state it will not appear on API store and users will not be able to use that.
+When API publisher create new version, if he selected require resubscription then exisiting users will not be able to ues it without new subscription.
+And if published selected mark as default API then newly created API version will be default API(which means if someone invoke API without any version then they will routed to this API)

 Below are the screenshots that shows the OLD and New API’s with there lifecycle states.

+Old API version(1.0.0.) in deprecated mode while new API(version 2.0.0) in published mode.
 ![](images/image_0.png)

 Old API in DEPRECAAPITED state